Supporting imagery

 This is very impressive for a portable console in 1995.
 But if it wasn’t enough, Nintendo added extra resources:

 All of this seems fine and dandy but it does have a big cost: Six AA batteries.
-This may explain why companies tend to hold on old tech for portable devices, at least in the 90s.
+This may explain why companies tend to hold on to old tech for portable devices, at least in the 90s.

 Memory access